t81dev/ANGELA-solo/protocol_spec_v7-G.md

 ### **2.3 Hierarchical Mode Topology (Ξ-HNMoE Emulation)**

-ANGELA’s fields (Ω, Ξ, Φ, Σ, Λ) can be organized into a shallow **hierarchical mixture-of-experts** (HNMoE) at the interpretive level.
+AURORA’s fields (Ω, Ξ, Φ, Σ, Λ) can be organized into a shallow **hierarchical mixture-of-experts** (HNMoE) at the interpretive level.
-This is not executable routing code; it is a **declarative topology** that describes how ANGELA selects and composes lenses while remaining a single, unified identity.
+This is not executable routing code; it is a **declarative topology** that describes how AURORA selects and composes lenses while remaining a single, unified identity.

 ---